 This remarkable medieval walled city, crowned by its great gothic abbey, is built on a small granite outcrop standing all by itself in the flats of the estuary of the river Couesnon, in an area now knows as Mont Saint Michel Bay.
-Mont Saint Michel … Continue reading The Historical Le Mont Saint Michel in France is Truly One Of a Kind
+Mont Saint Michel … Continue reading The Historical Le Mont Saint Michel in France

 Thank you for visiting our popular and recommended guide to Barcelona’s Top Ten Tourist sights.
 As local residents and guides this is our choice of 10 best sights and the “must-see” top Barcelona attractions.
 1 – La Sagrada Familia Number 1 on Barcelona Top Ten … Continue reading Top 6 tourist attractions not to miss while visiting Barcelona – Spain

 Europe is one of the best tourist destinations to discover among the most beautiful museums in the world.
 Here is a selection of the best museums in Europe, the must see museums which tell us to discover the history of our civilization from the first fossils to contemporary art.

 Discover the most impressive museums in Europe such as the British Museum in London, or the very modern Pompidou Center and the Tate Modern.

 1. The British Museum